hackclub/hackclub/workshops/country-list-app/README.md

 ## Introduction

-Building an application that fetches data from an API is always done with a framework or a librabry in javascript for easy implementation.
-The procedure is a simple one!
-And I will be showing you how to do this purely with javscript.
-Amazing, right?
-Below is what we are going to build within a very short time.
+Building an application that fetches data from an API may sound intimidating for beginners, but it's actually a very simple process!
+In this workshop, we're going to use web APIs to fetch a list of country flags and display them on a website.

 [![Sample Page](https://cloud-g6yi6cyg3.vercel.app/0untitled.png)](https://country-list.taiwrash.repl.co)